A Calm Place For

 And sometimes anger.

-And sometimes a quiet recognition of how much you adapted to something that wasn’t meant to be your responsibility.
+And sometimes a quiet recognition of how much of you had to adapt to something that was never meant to be your responsibility.

 You were not supposed to have to earn care by minimizing yourself.